 These past couple of weeks my ability to hold steady in the face of ongoing states of global emergency has been taxed to its limit.
-Delta variants on the rise.
-Wildfires setting the skies ablaze and orange with smoke.
+Virus variants on the rise.
+Wildfires setting the skies ablaze, bleeding orange smoke.
 Forests and wildlife, homes, lives, and livelihoods destroyed.
-This week, another earthquake in Haiti.
+Yet another earthquake in Haiti.

 And now, the Taliban’s grim shadow menaces the lives of women and girls in Afghanistan.

 I remember a story that my friend Greg told me, back in the early 1980s.
 Greg was a human-rights lawyer who worked for an international development agency in Peshawar, a city in Pakistan close to the Afghan border.
-Hundreds of thousands of Afghan refugees poured into the city starting in 1979, fleeing the Soviet-Afghan war.
+From 1979 onward, hundreds of thousands of Afghan refugees poured into the city, fleeing the Soviet-Afghan war.

 Traffic in Peshawar, always chaotic, became even more anarchic.
 One morning, Greg and a (male) Pakistani colleague were waiting to cross a major road, looking for a break in the flow of cars and lorries, when they heard the screech of brakes and watched, horror-stricken, as a lorry hit a woman covered head-to-toe in a black burqa.
 The woman lay unmoving on the road, blood pooling under her head, while the stream of traffic swerved around her prone body and roared off, belching smoke.
 A small crowd formed near the woman’s body, but no-one went to her aid.

 Instinctively, my friend set off across the road at a run, to see if the woman was still alive, to help.
 His Pakistani colleague raced after him, grabbed him by the arm and dragged him back to where they had been standing.